12 Tips to help your child be a healthy weight

 Introduce new foods one at a time

-Don’t use foods as a reward to help your child be a healthy weight
+Don’t use food as a reward to help your child be a healthy weight

-If they tidy their room or do well in a school report then do they really need a packet of sweets or would an extra bedtime story or staying up five minutes longer be just as appealing and much healthier for them?
+If they tidy their room or do well in a school report, then do they really need a packet of sweets, or would an extra bedtime story or staying up five minutes longer be just as appealing and much healthier for them?
+We we went to help our child be a healthy weight we need to change our habits like this too.

 Watch their portions